-- 1. Publishes news releases to area newspapers, Divine Word College newsletter (three times a year), the Sacred Heart Calendar, promotional brochures for special events, items related to development efforts, College Catalog and other items as needed. - 2.
+- Publishes news releases to area newspapers, Divine Word College newsletter (three times a year), the Sacred Heart Calendar, promotional brochures for special events, items related to development efforts, College Catalog and other items as needed. - 2.
 Submits news items to the Province newsletter as appropriate. - 3.
 Maintains lists of the Catholic diocesan newspaper, newspapers in the Dubuque area, media contacts, other area newspapers as appropriate for development and public relation efforts and local. - 4.
 Serves as in-house photographer and videographer and maintains an organized photo file of each student, faculty, staff and SVD member.
 Also takes photos and keeps files of all principal events at the college during the school year. - 5.
 Serves, as appropriate, on College committees that pertain to public relations efforts. - 6.
 Handles all outside publishing activities of the College, as appropriate, to ensure that a consistent graphical image (branding) is maintained. - 7.
 Serves as the main contact and coordinator for all group tours of the College. - 8.
-Serves as the main contact and coordinator of all requests for student speakers and/or performers from individuals or organizations outside of the College in collaboration with the Dean of Students. - 9.
-Serves as the webmaster and social media director for both the College, Vocation Office, and Alumni websites and works in collaboration with appropriate administrators to update the sites. - 10.
-Works in cooperation with the Vice President for Recruitment and Admissions on marketing and advertising projects as needed. - 11.
+Chairs the Cultural Events Committee and coordinates all cultural events held at the College.
+Duties include, but are not limited to publicity, performance set-up, public reception details and arrangement for payment of performers. - 9.
+Serves as the main contact and coordinator of all requests for student speakers and/or performers from individuals or organizations outside of the College in collaboration with the Dean of Students. - 10.
+Serves as the webmaster for both the College and Vocation Office websites and works in collaboration with appropriate administrators to update the sites. - 11.
+Works in cooperation with the Vice President for Recruitment and Admissions on marketing and advertising projects as needed. - 12.
 Serves as the main contact for all groups requesting the use of college facilities for meetings, conferences or other events.
-Duties include but are not limited to coordination of details between the group organizer and necessary college personnel, informing the college community of the event and any special details that deviate from the normal daily routine and providing for a college representative to be present during the event. - 12.
+Duties include but are not limited to coordination of details between the group organizer and necessary college personnel, informing the college community of the event and any special details that deviate from the normal daily routine and providing for a college representative to be present during the event. - 13.
 Other duties/responsibilities as assigned by the President of the College.

-- Bachelor degree, Master's degree is preferred. - Strong writing skills.

-- Demonstrated experience and comprehensive knowledge of communications, marketing, media, and public relations techniques and a track record of establishing and implementing integrated programs encompassing them. - A positive executive presence and demeanor. - Outstanding interpersonal and communications skills and the ability to work effectively with a wide range of constituencies in diverse communities. - Advanced verbal communication skills and the ability to present effectively to small and large groups. - Effective supervisory skills including the ability to motivate staff to achieve high levels of performance. - Ability to synthesize complex issues and articulate a coherent position and rationale clearly and succinctly. - Strong time management skills, with attention to deadlines and ability to effectively handle multiple priorities concurrently. - Strong knowledge of the effective use of social media in marketing a college or university. - Expansive experience with a wide range of computer skills and knowledge of software programs including but not limited to Microsoft Office suite, In Design, Photoshop, etc. - Accomplished photographer and ability to record and edit video. - Familiarity with website design and maintenance with appropriate software. - Must have a valid driver's license.
+- Bachelor degree, Master's degree is preferred. - Strong writing skills. - Demonstrated experience and comprehensive knowledge of communications, marketing, media, and public relations techniques and a track record of establishing and implementing integrated programs encompassing them. - A positive executive presence and demeanor. - Outstanding interpersonal and communications skills and the ability to work effectively with a wide range of constituencies in diverse communities. - Advanced verbal communication skills and the ability to present effectively to small and large groups. - Effective supervisory skills including the ability to motivate staff to achieve high levels of performance. - Ability to synthesize complex issues and articulate a coherent position and rationale clearly and succinctly. - Strong time management skills, with attention to deadlines and ability to effectively handle multiple priorities concurrently. - Strong knowledge of the effective use of social media in marketing a college or university. - Expansive experience with a wide range of computer skills and knowledge of software programs including but not limited to Microsoft Office suite, In Design, Photoshop, etc. - Accomplished photographer and ability to record and edit video. - Familiarity with website design and maintenance with appropriate software. - Must have a valid driver's license.